- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives likely include strengthening its virtual and hybrid event capabilities, optimizing its pricing models, streamlining operations, and potentially exploring strategic partnerships or acquisitions to enhance its service portfolio.
+Recent Initiatives: Recent initiatives likely include enhancing its virtual event capabilities, optimizing its platform for a hybrid event future, focusing on customer retention and acquisition for event organizers, and potentially exploring new revenue streams or service expansions.

 Summary